 SMCF Short Volume

-Themes US Small Cap Cash Flow Champions ETF (SMCF) operates in the Financial Services sector, specifically the Asset Management industry, with a market capitalization near $4.9M, listed on NASDAQ, carrying a beta of 0.99 to the broader market.
-The index is a free-float adjusted, market capitalization weighted index that is designed to provide exposure to small capitalization U. public since 2024-03-13.
+Themes US Small Cap Cash Flow Champions ETF (SMCF) operates in the Financial Services sector, specifically the Asset Management industry, with a market capitalization near $5.1M, listed on NASDAQ, carrying a beta of 0.93 to the broader market.
+This ETF aims to mirror an index that identifies U. public since 2024-03-13.

 Short volume measures the number of shares sold short on a given day as reported by FINRA.
 Tracking short volume relative to total volume helps identify unusual bearish sentiment or short-squeeze potential.